fyip3/market/README.md

-Stereotype for a marketplace website
+Stereotype for a marketplace website named "Nozama"